-Newsmaker: Los Angeles Becomes the Largest U.S. City to Ban Fur Sales
+Newsmaker: Los Angeles Moves to Become the Largest U.S. City to Ban Fur Sales

 With major design houses such as Chanel, Versace and Michael Kors abandoning the use of fur in their collections, the legislative movement toward prohibiting the sale of these controversial garments gained a lot of ground in California during 2018.